Aryan-Jadav/kyc-mcp/DEPLOY_GUIDE.md

 - ✅ API status endpoint works
 - ✅ n8n can successfully call the REST API
 - ✅ All PAN verification endpoints functional
-- ✅ 🆕 MCP SSE endpoint accessible at `/mcp/sse`
+- ✅ 🆕 Universal endpoint accessible at `/mcp/universal-verify`
-- ✅ 🆕 n8n MCP Client node can connect and use KYC tools
+- ✅ 🆕 Custom GPT integration ready
-- ✅ 🆕 Real-time streaming communication via Server-Sent Events
+- ✅ 🆕 Simple JSON API for external integrations

-The 503 Service Unavailable error should be completely resolved, and you now have both REST API and MCP SSE capabilities!
+The 503 Service Unavailable error should be completely resolved, and you now have both REST API and Universal endpoint capabilities!